-The Town has Councillors elected by the residents every four years.
-For more information on your Councillors click here
+The Town has Councillors, elected by the residents every four years, who are unpaid volunteers.

-There are 15 Councillors each representing one of four wards.
-You can see which ward you live in by looking at the map below.
+There are 15 Councillors, each representing one of four wards (illustrated in the map above).

-You can contact any of the Councillors in your ward to express a point of view and or to seek their support, alternatively you can contact the Town Council Office if you have a query.
-The Principal Officer of the Town Council is Matthew Jackson, Town Clerk.
+You can contact any of the Councillors in your ward to express a point of view and / or to seek their support.

 The Town Councillors attend monthly Council meetings and also are allocated Committee responsibilities where they make decisions in smaller groups on behalf of the entire Council or make recommendations to the Full Council.